zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 }
 ```

-Even though they have different reutrn types, the two `add` methods above have
+Even though they have different return types, the two `add` methods above have
 the same method signatures.

 ## The Java Standard Library